-- 4.143 The Colne SPA and Ramsar site support breeding little tern, overwintering water birds, estuarine habitats including saltmarsh, and scarce plants and invertebrates.
+- 4.146 The Colne SPA and Ramsar site support breeding little tern, overwintering water birds, estuarine habitats including saltmarsh, and scarce plants and invertebrates.
 These qualifying features are dependent on water and are therefore likely to be vulnerable to changes in water quantity and quality.
-An increase in demand for water and water treatment from development within Tendring may therefore have potential to result in significant effects on the SPA and Ramsar site. - 4.144 The Haven Gateway Water Cycle Study (HGWCS) was undertaken in 2009 by the Haven Gateway Partnership to examine potential issues arising from increased demand for water supply and wastewater discharge as a result of development in a number of local authorities, including the North Essex Authorities.
-This is the most recent study available in relation to Tendring District. - 4.145 The study found that the sub-region water supply zone supported a number of water abstraction licences of which some were not fully utilised with a surplus of 66.5MI/d identified when the licensed abstraction volume (CAMS) was compared against the average volume abstracted.
-The Lower Colne forms part of the SAC.
-However the study confirmed that there are no known issues in relation to water capacity and supply at the abstraction site at this location.
-As a result, the Tendring District Draft Local Plan Part 2 will not result in LSEs on the SPA or Ramsar as a result of water capacity.

-- 4.146 Two further WRC's were identified as likely to exceed consented discharge levels into areas within and near to the SAC: - Jaywick WRC, which discharges into the North Sea adjacent to the SPA/Ramsar, has already exceeded capacity.
-The study suggests further development is directed in neighbouring WRC's, such as St Osyth and Clacton.
-A number of developments, including two mixed use developments and three housing allocations were proposed in Jaywick catchment area.
-An increase in development within the catchment area therefore has the potential to result in LSEs in relation to water pollution. - Brightlingsea WRC was predicted to exceed capacity levels as a result of increased employment and housing growth and to have less than 20% capacity as a result of increased housing.
-Further housing increases at Brightlingsea and within Tendring therefore has the potential to place further demands on waste water treatment requirements. - 4.147 The Tendring and Colchester Borders Garden Community (policy SP8) is proposed within Tendring District and Colchester Borough.
-Due to increased growth from the proposed Garden Community in-combination with Tendring District Local Plan, there is potential for LSE to occur. - 4.148 Further assessment is required at the Appropriate Assessment stage, including consultation with the Environment Agency and water treatment companies, together with a detailed review of potential mitigation and safeguard measures, to determine whether the Tendring District Draft Local Plan Part 2 would be likely to result in adverse effects on the integrity of the Colne Estuary SPA and Ramsar site as a result of changes in water quality.
+An increase in demand for water and water treatment from development within Tendring may therefore have potential to result in significant effects on the SPA and Ramsar site. - 4.147 The HGWCS undertaken in 2009 by the Haven Gateway Partnership examined potential issues arising from increased demand for water supply and wastewater discharge as a result of development in a number of local authorities, including the North Essex Authorities.
+In regards to water quantity the 2009 study found that the sub-region water supply zone supported a number of water abstraction licences of which some were not fully utilised with a surplus of 66.5Ml/d identified when the licensed abstraction volume (CAMS) was compared against the average volume abstracted.
+The Lower Colne forms part of the SAC; however the study confirmed that there were no known issues in relation to water capacity and supply at the abstraction site at this location. - 4.148 The most recent 'Tendring Water Cycle Study' was completed in 2017 and concluded that "Based on the growth assessed, the WCS has concluded that, allowing for the planned resource management of Affinity Water's supply areas in the District, the water supply companies would have adequate water supply to cater for growth over the plan period".
+As a result, the Tendring Section 2 Local Plan will not result in LSE on the SAC as a result of water capacity. - 4.149 Increased housing specified in the Publication Local Plan Section 2 is likely to increase the demands on wastewater treatment in the District.
+The 2017 HGWCS confirms that "Five WRCs (Clacton-Holland Have, Colchester, Jaywick New, Manningtree and Wrabness-Wheatsheaf Close) do not have sufficient capacity to accept all future development proposed within the plan period.
+Therefore solutions are required in order to accommodate the growth to ensure that the increased wastewater flow discharged does not impact on the current quality of the receiving watercourses, their associated ecological sites and also to ensure that the watercourses can still meet with legislative requirements". - 4.150 There is potential for in-combination effects to occur in relation to Tendring and Colchester Borders Garden Community (SP8) which is included in the Strategic Section 1 for Local Plans and Tendring District Local Plan.
+The proposed Garden Community will lie within the District of Tendring and Borough of Colchester, and as a result has the potential to result in LSE in relation to the Colne Estuary SPA and Ramsar sites. - 4.151 Further assessment is required at the Appropriate Assessment stage, including consultation with the Environment Agency and water treatment companies, together with a detailed review of potential mitigation and safeguard measures, to determine whether the Tendring District Draft Publication Local Plan Section 2 would be likely to result in adverse effects on the integrity of the Colne Estuary SPA and Ramsar site as a result of changes in water quality.

-Abberton Reservoir SPA and Ramsar site

-Physical loss / damage
+Abberton Reservoir SPA and Ramsar site Physical loss / damage